 Healthy zucchini banana bread is a great idea in summer when bananas are ripening faster than you can eat them, and zucchini are in surplus.

-Moistened and sweetened with mostly fruit and veggies, this bread is healthy, easy to make with white or whole wheat flour, and contains virtually no oil.
+Moistened and sweetened with mostly fruit and veggies, this bread is healthy and easy to make with whole wheat flour or all-purpose flour, be sure we tested this quick bread both ways!

 • Easy: Made in one bowl with common baking staples.

-• Versatile: This recipe has been tested with three different flours: whole wheat flour, spelt flour and all-purpose flour.
+• Versatile: This healthy banana zucchini bread recipe has been tested with 3 different flours: whole wheat flour, spelt flour and all-purpose flour.

 • Less waste: No feeling bad about throwing out your brown spotty bananas!

-Zucchini, banana, whole wheat flour, maple syrup, egg, baking staples.
+Zucchini, bananas, whole wheat flour, maple syrup, cinnamon, egg, vanilla, oil, baking powder, salt, baking soda.

 • Bananas: Use very ripe bananas.
 If making in summer, bananas ripen super fast in heat.
 Here is tutorial how to freeze bananas, thaw on a counter in an hour (use the liquid as well), and voila.

-• Zucchini: We will need 2 cups coarsely shredded zucchini and not squeezed.
+• Zucchini: We will need 1 cup of grated zucchini, measured before squeezing, then squeezed dry.
 Yellow summer squash works too.

-• Liquid sweetener: Maple syrup, agave, honey, etc. will work.
-Not dry sweetener like sugar though because it will offset batter consistency.
+• Liquid sweetener: Maple syrup, agave or honey will work.
+Not dry sweetener like sugar though because it will offset the batter’s consistency.

-• Egg and oil: Adds a little bit of moisture and act as a binder.
-I have not tested with chia egg or flax egg but you could try.
+• Egg: Adds a little bit of moisture and act as a binder.
+I have not tested this zucchini banana bread recipe with chia egg or flax egg but you could try.

 How to Make Healthy Zucchini Banana Bread

-Bake: For 50-60 minutes or until toothpick inserted in the center comes out clean.
+5. Bake: Transfer to a loaf pan and bake for 50-60 minutes or until toothpick inserted in the center comes out clean.
+Don’t over bake!

 • Use very ripe bananas: The more yellow with more brown spots your bananas are, the sweeter the bread will be.
 Here is a quick tutorial how to ripen bananas fast.

-If you are out of bananas or short on, substitute with applesauce or pumpkin puree.
+• Banana substitute: If you are out or short on bananas, substitute with applesauce or pumpkin puree.
 Any mashed soft fruit should work.

-Add up to 1/2 cup of things like chopped nuts like walnuts or pecans, mini chocolate chips, raisins, dried dates or cranberries or unsweetened coconut flakes.
-Stir in gently to the batter before placing in pan to bake.
+• Other additions: Add up to 1/2 cup of things like chopped walnuts or pecans, mini chocolate chips, raisins, dried dates or cranberries, or unsweetened coconut flakes.
+Fold gently into the batter last.

-During cooler months, store covered on a counter for 3-4 days.
+Store: If you are baking zucchini banana bread in summer, I recommend to store it lightly covered on a counter for 1-2 days.
 I usually place it in a container with a lid and leave it a bit open for air circulation.

-Freezing: Past day 4, I recommend to freeze the bread.
-Place in Ziploc bag and freeze for up to 3 months.
+Freeze: Past day 4, I recommend to freeze the bread.
+Place in a freezer bag and freeze for up to 3 months.
 Thaw on a counter for a few hours.

 You might also enjoy to peruse through my full collection of quick bread recipes!